wiecek1873/Leaser/README.md

 # Backend of Leaser Application

 The server provides an appropriate web api, which allows renting items.
 Backend of application is based on clean architecture.
-Uses Entity Framework for mapping objects to tables in Microsoft SQL Server.
 You can browse the api through Swagger UI.

 Build with: